Très Triste! YouTube Film Star Henri, le Chat Noir, Has Died

 But offscreen, Henry never forgot his roots.
 He helped raise money to feed and house rescue cats in the Seattle area, funded by the fame from his two books with Braden (whose mother was Henry's caretaker), Henri, le Chat Noir: The Existential Musings of an Angst-Filled Cat and Henri, le Chat Noir: Reflections on Human Folly from a Feline Philosopher, along with his promotional deal with Friskies and countless personal appearances.

-Braden’s work will continue to commemorate Henry and other online feline sensations with Cat Video Fest.
-He posted a touching tribute on Thursday to the “good-natured and happy cat” who had “little … in common with the angst-filled character he portrayed.”
+Braden's work will continue to commemorate Henry and other online feline sensations with Cat Video Fest.
+He posted a touching tribute to the "good-natured and happy cat" who had "little … in common with the angst-filled character he portrayed."

 Henri's final performance, Oh, revoir in 2018, announced his retirement.
 In the typical droll delivery, Braden translated, "I have no need of fame and accolades, just seclusion and the pursuit of truth.
 Solitude and self-reliance are the only paths to dignity and honor."